 Another situation where we see underpayment penalties is with clients who have a large taxable portfolio (i.e., brokerage) with significant interest, dividends, or capital gains.
 If this is your situation, then you will want to work closely with a CPA and/or financial planner to plan properly.

 We have yet to meet a client who wanted to pay more taxes.
 So, make sure that you are communicating with your CPA and financial planner about your income and you are taking steps to prevent unnecessary penalties.
+At Briaud, we are university retirement planning experts.
 If you are looking for ways to save taxes, then please reach out to us.
 We would be glad to share some ideas with you.

 Editor’s note: This information is intended to be a guideline and should not be construed as tax advice.
 Most of the information contained in this post can be found on the IRS website.
 Consult your tax professional for advice specific to your situation.